lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-4.rst

 **2.4.** The default plot is the first column of the table in X-axis, and the second column in Y-axis - not very useful.
-To plot the phase curve in the `g`-band (i.e, reduced magnitude versus phase angle), first select the `g`-band data by clicking on the down-arrow in the box underneath the table heading ``band`` checking the box by the "g" entry.
+To plot the phase curve in the `g`-band (i.e, reduced magnitude versus phase angle), first select the `g`-band data by clicking on the down-arrow in the box underneath the table heading ``band`` checking the box by the "g" entry (see the Figure below Step 2.5).
 Then open the “Plot Parameters” pop-up window (click on the single gear icon), click on "Modify Trace", set the "X" to ``phaseAngle`` and "Y" to ``mag - 5 * log10(topocentricDist * heliocentricDist)``.
 Check the "Error" box for the y-axis and select "Symm", and put ``magErr``.
-Click on the "Chart Options" arrow, and set the "X Label" to be "Phase angle [deg]" and the "Y Label" to be "Reduced magnitude".
+Click on the "Chart Options" arrow, and set the "X Label" to be "Phase angle (deg)" and the "Y Label" to be "Reduced magnitude".
 Check the "reverse" box for the y-axis option.

 .. figure:: /_static/portal_tut04_step02c.png